Blokzijl

 Blokzijl is a small town in the northwest of the Netherlands.
 This town is a popular tourist spot among water sports enthusiasts and day trippers.
 The Weerribben-Wieden and Giethoorn are often combined with a visit to this Dutch town.

-When was Blokzijl from the Netherlands founded?
+When was Blokzijl Netherlands founded?

 Origin of Blokzijl